tomsolem/showcase/README.md

-Repository for to share code samples
+Repository to share some simple code samples